Aceinna/docs_openrtk/software/tutorial.rst

  #include "debug.h"

 - output algorithm results.
 The results are converted to plain text and then transmitted via the debug UART.
-You can also choose your own way to encode the results.
+The user can also choose to encode the results per user requirements.

 ::